Red Rocket® Crape Myrtle

 Clusters of ruby red, crepe papery flowers nearly cover the multi-stemmed shrub all summer long.
 The dark green foliage turns rich bronze-red in fall for great cool season interest.
 A stunning specimen or mass planting for late season color.
 Deciduous.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Feed with a general purpose fertilizer before new growth begins in spring.
-For a formal appearance, shear annually after flowering.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
+- CareCare InformationFollow a regular watering schedule the first growing season to establish a deep, extensive root system.
+Fertilize before new growth begins in spring.
+Thin young trees in late winter to early spring, leaving 3-7 main trunks or canopy branches.
+On older trees, prune only to remove suckers that have emerged from main trunks or ground.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.

 - History & LoreHistory:This small tree is native to a large region spanning the South Pacific from China to parts of northern Australia.
 It first reached Kew Gardens in England about 1579 and classified by Linnaeus.
 The plant arrived on American shores where botanist and nurseryman Andre Michaux of Charleston, South Carolina successfully cultivated them in the 1780s.
 Offspring of these are believed to have grown at Mount Vernon and other early American historic sites.
 Red Rocket is a recent introduction developed by former professor Carl Whitcomb of Lacebark, Inc., Stillwater, Oklahoma.